Life Cycle Inventory (LCI) is one of the phases of a Life Cycle Assessment (LCA).

-The worldsteel LCI Study has been undertaken to further knowledge of life cycle issues within the industry, and to assist with benchmarking and environmental improvement programmes throughout the global steel industry.
+The worldsteel LCI Study has been undertaken to further knowledge of life cycle issues within the industry, and to assist with environmental improvement programmes throughout the global steel industry.
 It is not intended to be used as a tool for competitive purposes.

 The LCI database is held by worldsteel, which has an on-going programme to both extend and update the data.

 Specifically, additional worldsteel members will wish to collect LCI data for their operations and include them in the database.
 Participants are also working with suppliers to improve the quality of data for upstream operations.
 In addition, participants will repeat the study as appropriate to ensure continuing data quality, as well as to provide information on improvements over time.
 It is currently proposed to update the data on an annual basis.

 The Head of Sustainability at worldsteel is responsible for this work.